19hours/sg-statutes/Acts/Penal Code.md

 [32/80]

-Explanation—A woman who causes herself to miscarry is within the meaning of this section.
+Explanation.— A woman who causes herself to miscarry is within the meaning of this section.

 [Indian PC 1860, s.
 312]